 Recommended: ⅓ times the cavity depth (or more)

 Using the recommended inside corner radius value ensures that the correct diameter tool can be used and is consistent with the recommended cavity depth guidelines.

 Increasing the corner radius slightly above the recommended value (eg 1mm) allows the tool to cut along circular paths instead of 90 corners.
 This is preferred as it results in a higher-quality surface finish.
 If sharp 90-degree interior corners are required, consider adding a T-bone undercut instead of reducing the corner radius.

 Recommended: 0.5 mm, 1 mm, or no radius

 Works: any radius

-End mills have flat or slightly rounded lower cutting edges.
-Other floor radii can be machined with ball nose tools.
-It is good design practice to use the recommended value as it is preferred by mechanics.
+End mills have flat or slightly rounded lower-cutting edges.
+Other floor radii can be machined with ball-nose tools.
+Using the recommended value is a good design practice, as mechanics prefer it.

 (4), Thin wall

 Minimum wall thickness

 The wall thickness reduces the material’s stiffness, increasing vibration during machining and reducing the achievable precision.
 Plastics tend to warp (due to residual stress) and soften (due to elevated temperature), so a larger minimum wall thickness is recommended.
 The above feasible values should be checked on a case-by-case basis.